BrightStar Live Events Terms of Service

 5. Refund Policies

 BrightStar is unable to offer refunds after a ticket has been purchased without consent from the event promoter.
-However, a refund may be issued when an event is canceled.
+BrightStar is only able to offer refunds if an event is canceled by the event promoter.
+Refunds will not be provided for postponed or rescheduled events due to ‘Acts of God.’

 In the unfortunate event that an event is canceled, a refund in the amount of the face value of the ticket (not including service and delivery fees) will be issued.
 Service and delivery fees will not be refunded.
 The event promoter will have control over refund availability and/or duration.
 BrightStar will not be able to issue refunds until any outstanding balance and/or refunds are compensated by the event promoter.